helpermethod/bash-specs/README.md

 bash-specs
 ==========

-A BDD testing framework for Bash inspired by Jasmine and roundup
+A BDD testing framework for Bash inspired by Jasmine and roundup.